mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/overview/index.md

 3. Cosmos creates a Marathon app definition by rendering NiFi’s `marathon.json.mustache` file with the configuration options provided in the request, which represents NiFi’s Scheduler.
 Cosmos queries Marathon to create the app.

-4. Marathon launches the NiFi’s scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.
+4. Marathon launches the NiFi’s Scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.

-5. NiFi’s scheduler is launched.
+5. NiFi’s Scheduler is launched.
 From this point onwards, the SDK handles deployment.

 ### Steps handled by the Scheduler

-The scheduler starts with the following state:
+The Scheduler starts with the following state:

 - A `svc.yml` template that represents the service configuration.